Keyfactor/command-cert-manager-issuer/README.md

 ## Configuring Command

 Command Issuer enrolls certificates by submitting a POST request to the Command CSR Enrollment endpoint.
-Before using Command Issuer, you must create or identify a Certificate Authority _and_ Certificate Template suitable for your use case.
+Before using Command Issuer, you must create or identify a Certificate Authority _and_ Certificate Template / Enrollment Pattern suitable for your use case.
 Additionally, you should ensure that the [identity provider](https://software.keyfactor.com/Core-OnPrem/Current/Content/WebAPI/AuthenticateAPI.htm#AuthenticatingtotheKeyfactorAPI) used by the Issuer/ClusterIssuer has the appropriate permissions in Command.

 1. **Create or identify a Certificate Authority**